9 October 2015 APFF Roundtable

 Summary of Question

 The centralized management of the treasury function, commonly referred to as “cash pooling,” is currently one of the best practices for multinational enterprises, and entails daily variations in amounts owing to or due by a Canadian member of the group in the millions of dollars.

 - Taking into account the scope of the practice of centralized cash management for large multinationals, is CRA still of the view that s.
-15(2) applies when a Canadian corporation has a balance receivable from a related foreign corporation which performs the role of the financing company for the global group?
+15(2) applies where a Canadian corporation has a balance rceivable from a related foreign corporation which performs the role of the financing company for the global group?

-- If affirmative, would CRA be prepared to accept a corporation (i) using a monthly accounting of balances receivable or payable in the context of centralized cash management, and (ii) using a concept of first entered first paid (being the “FIFO” method) in applying ss.
+- If affirmative, would CRA be prepared to accept a corporation (i) using a monthly accounting of balances receivable or payable in the context of centralized cash management, and (ii) using a concept of first in, first out (being the “FIFO” method) in applying ss.
 15(2) and 2.6)?

 CRA Response to Q.19(a)

 Centralized cash management arrangements can take on diverse forms and be structured in numerous manners.
 Each of these arrangements creates specific legal relations.
 It is in the light of the particular facts and documents of each case, that it is possible to establish the tax consequences arising from such an arrangement.

 Having said that, the CRA is not presently in a position, as an administrative matter, to set aside the application of subsection 15(2) in a file involving centralized cash management when the conditions of that provision are otherwise satisfied.